Tempo logotype

 Custom issue hierarchies across projects and programs in Jira

-Strategic portfolio management at the intent layer with an organizational graph of people, decisions, and projects
+Strategic portfolio management at the intent layer, built on an organizational graph of people, decisions, and projects

 Financial management

-Capitalization and investment planning at the intent layer; Investment Agent tracks spend vs. outcomes
+Capitalization and investment planning; an Investment Agent tracks spend against outcomes

 Capacity planning